redis/redis-doc/topics/cluster-spec.md

 (however the serving node can have one or more slaves that will replace it in the case of net splits or failures).

-The algorithm used to map keys to hash slots is the following:
+The base algorithm used to map keys to hash slots is the following:

     HASH_SLOT = CRC16(key) mod 16384

+The CRC16 is specified as follows:

 * Name: XMODEM (also known as ZMODEM or CRC-16/ACORN)
 * Width: 16 bit